Esri/angular-cli-esri-map/README.md

 If you are just getting started with Angular development, listed below are the steps for creating a simple Hello World mapping application with Angular CLI.

-Once you are comfortable with the getting started steps, feel free to explore building out the app using the rest of the `app.component` code.
+Once you are comfortable with the getting started steps, feel free to explore building out the app using the rest of the code in this repo.

 There is also a getting started video if that's easier: [https://www.youtube.com/watch?v=ZEH9kOwDgx0](https://www.youtube.com/watch?v=ZEH9kOwDgx0).